emmatown/keystonejs-now-example/README.md

 ## Next steps

-This example has no front-end application but you can build your own using the GraphQL API (`http://localhost:3000/admin/graphiql`).
+This example has no authentication, meaning anyone can add or remove todo items.
+You can lean more about access control and authentication at: `https://keystonejs.com/api/access-control`.